mnelson4/yet-another-related-posts-plugin/readme.txt

 5. *Disallowing certain tags or categories*: You can choose certain tags or categories as disallowed, meaning any page or post with such tags or categories will not be served up by the plugin.
 6. *Related posts and pages*: Puts you in control of pulling up related posts, pages, or both.

+This plugin requires that your database run on MySQL 4.1 or greater.

 == Installation ==

 = Auto display on your website =